serdarsalim/simplifybudget_app/readme.md

 **Best for:** Individuals, families, and freelancers who want private, synced budgeting with data stored in their own Google Drive

 ### What it is
-Simplify Budget is a free personal finance web app that writes every transaction to the user’s own Google Sheet.
+Simplify Budget is a free personal finance web app that writes all data directly to the user’s own Google Sheet in their own Google Drive (transactions, settings, budgets, and net worth).
 It runs as a Google Apps Script web app, so your data stays inside your Google account.
 When you use the published app, it automatically creates the spreadsheet for you.
+The spreadsheet is created inside the user’s own Google Drive and is fully owned by the user.
+Users sign in using Google Sign-In (Google OAuth).

 ### Core jobs it helps with
 - Track expenses and categorize spending